10 signs you need to take care of your joints (and what to do about them)

 How can I look after my joints?

-If one or more of the 10 warning signs above apply to you, here are some simple steps you can take to look after your joints:
+Here are some simple steps you can take to look after your joints: